vre-hub/vre-hub.github.io/docs/rucio.md

 #### X.509 Rucio authentication

 The X.509 usercert and userkey are usually placed in the `.globus/` directory.
 Visit the [AAI](auth.md#extract-the-usercertpem-and-userkeypem-from-the-p12-file) section to check how to obtain an usercert and an userkey from a X.509 certificate.
-Also, prior to the `rucio whoami` command, you should run a `voms-proxy-init` command to create proxy file:
+When using X.509 proxy authentication you must run a `voms-proxy-init` command to create proxy file before running `rucio whoami` command.

 ```bash
 voms-proxy-init --cert ~/.globus/usercert.pem --key ~/.globus/userkey.pem --voms escape --out /tmp/x509up_u0